bitpay/cordova-plugin-qrscanner/readme.md

 Open the SDK manager in Android Studio and make sure you have latest Google Play Services SDK Tool installed.

+When calling pausePreview() with the flash on the camera preview will pause and the flash will switch off.
+Call resumePreview() to resume the camera preview and activate the flash.

 ### Video Preview DOM Element

 Unlike the other platforms, it's not possible to spawn the `<video>` preview behind the `<html>` and `<body>` using only Javascript.
 Trying to mimick the effect by making the element a sibling to either the `<html>` or `<body>` elements also produces inconsistent results (ie: no rendering on Chromium).
 Instead, this plugin appends the `<video>` element as the final child of the `<body>` element, and applies styling to cover the entire background.